whole-tale/wt-design-docs/users_guide/manage.rst

 Environments
 ------------

-The **Environments** panel lists all available environments (or frontends) in the Whole Tale system.
+The **Environments** panel lists all available environments and allows you to view detailed information by clicking on the blue info icon next to its name.
+Each Environment comes bundles with a programming language and pre-installed packages .
+To learn more, visit the page on `Environments <users_guide/environments.html>`__.

 .. _DataONE: https://www.dataone.org/